overlookmotel/sequelize-hierarchy/README.md

 * Transactionalised if operations to alter tables are called within a transaction
 * Do not pass results back from hooks (not needed by Sequelize)
 * Replaced usage of Promise.resolve().then() with Promise.try()
+* Change uses of Utils._.str.capitalize() to Utils.uppercaseFirst() to reflect removal of underscore.string dependency from sequelize
+* Adjusted capitalization to reflect that model names and tables names are no longer capitalized
+* Changed 'childs' to 'children' as pluralization now performed through Inflection library which plururalizes "child" correctly

 ## TODO